aous72/OpenJPH/subprojects/js/standalone/README.md

 This is a standard build without any modifications.
 The modified com_decom.sh and com_decom_yuv.sh files should invoke the WASM versions of the code.
 You can modify these files to test with or without WASM SIMD.

-## Truncated codestream demo

-`truncated_decode_demo.sh` demonstrates decoder behavior with a physically truncated codestream.
-It keeps only the first 10 KiB from a valid `.j2c` input and invokes `ojph_expand`.

-The expected behavior is graceful process termination (possibly with non-zero exit status), rather than an uncaught exception/abort.

 There is a small complication with the test.
 The test reads uncompressed images from ```..\```, and writes compressed images to ```.\```, while wasmer has access to ```..``` only with the command ```--dir ..```.
 It would be convenient if I can specify two folders, but I do not know how to do that.
 To overcome this, I also use ```--mapdir ./:./``` that maps the ```.\``` folder to the same location in wasmer, thus giving wasmer access to this folder.